 Hot Off The Chess (or my pet-name for it, ‘HOTCH‘) is founded and edited by me, John Lee Shaw.
 I love everything chess!
 Playing and following this great game has been a passion of mine for over a quarter of a century!
 I am here to share that with like-minded people, like you.
 If you are a chess fan –actually, if you get anything out of chess at all– then it is so great to have you here.

 What really excites me about our wonderful game, is the psychology of competition — the battle of minds.
 Nerves, ego, pride, rivalry, pressure, fatigue, are just a few considerations that are often going on around the board.
 These aspects can play just as big a part in a game as the moves — and sometimes even more so!

-I like to take a look at this along with detailed analysis of games, either in part or full.
+Here on the blog, I look at this along with the analysis of games, either in part or full.
 Again, though, my analysis tends to be from a human’s perspective.
 I don’t use engines much.
-Instead, I like to use my own brain … such as it is.
-I like to give my own thoughts, interpretations and opinions and I use chess engines very sparingly.
+Instead, I like to use my own brain … such as it is … and give my own thoughts, interpretations and opinions.
 Humans being humans, this means that you will disagree with me at times and that I will miss stuff and mess up here and there.
-I’m hoping that you will keep me honest and use the comments section to let me know!
+Feel free to use the comments section and let me know!

 Along with chess tournaments and other topical blog pieces, there will be classic games and other material that I hope you will find interesting.
 My aim is to turn the blog into an enjoyable and reliable place for you to include among your chess stops.